Maddie – President

 I love harvesting local fruit since you get an appreciation for how the fruit grows, and you also get to enjoy the fruit at its freshest – foraging for blackberries in Vancouver is one of my favourite summertime activities.
 Other passions include swing dancing, cycling, and singing in a choir.

 Hi!
 I’m Tanya, and I love learning about the ways that food affects our bodies and our climate, and how it shapes our communities.
-In fact, I love it so much that I am currently studying to be a registered dietitian.
+I love it so much that I am currently studying to be a registered dietitian.

 Silvia is passionate about community involvement; whenever possible she contributes by supporting sustainable and green initiatives.
 With over 8 years working for local government, in a leadership capacity, Silvia is well versed in keeping communities in mind and educating them about being green.